Certifications & Free Froms

 Cocoa nibs are the central part of the cocoa beans and, following a process, they are peeled from their shells and crushed into smaller pieces.
 They are also considered as a superfood rich in antioxidants, vitamins, minerals and fiber.

 As the ingredients vary for each our chocolate products, please visit our website and click on the INGREDIENTS tab on the respective product page.

 As the nutritional information vary for each our chocolate products, please visit our website and click on the Nutrition tab on the respective product page.

 Yes!
-We have our own online store, or you can check out our 'Where to Buy'section to see if one of them carries our products!
+We have our own online store, or you can check out our Pascha Finder page to see if any retailer in your neighborhood carries our products!
 Or to view our Online Retail partners

-We recommend seeking out the grocery manager and personally asking them to consider carrying PASCHA Chocolate.
-To make it easier, please print this page and provide it to your grocery manager.
+We recommend seeking out the grocery manager and personally asking them to consider carrying Pascha Chocolate.